What You See Is What You Get.

 We present on this page different stages of the work and the tools we are working with and what virtual production can look like for performing arts.
 The blog entries below give some overview and the presentation as well as a tech talk you can watch in the video .

 "Virtual production is where the physical and digital worlds meet."

 "It combines virtual and augmented reality with computer generated imagery and game-engine technologies to enable production crews to see their scenes unfold as they are composed and captured on set."

 (Moving Picture Company)

 ABOUT THIS PROJECT

-So how can VP be used for the production process in dance theater?
+We asked, how does virtual production can be used for the production process in dance theater?
 What synergies arise when physical and virtual production flow together?
-What obstacles does the virtual work environment pose for the dancers?
+What obstacles does the virtual environment bring up for the dancers?
 What can be simulated and what cannot?